nguyen8amk1/My_Own_Philosophy_of_Everything/MY_FRAMEWORKS.md

             (even though it's not perfect match for everything or even well thought out -> know when the stop researching and actually use the knowledge) then refines it afterwards (involve the users in the trade-offs)

+        Questions: WHAT ARE THE PROPERTIES TO CONSIDER ?

     A MASTER PLAN TO SOLVE PROBLEMS (which should counter your weaknesses in problem solving):
         ....